twister-php/twister/README.md

 # twister
-Twister is a fast and light-weight micro-framework.
+> Twister is a fast and light-weight micro-framework component library

-Actually, a more precise definition of this code release would be;
+Another definition of this code release would be;
 > Twister is a set of fast and light-weight components around which a framework can be written

+I have written a skeleton framework, also called Twister based on this code!

 At the heart of the framework, sits a very flexible, simple and elegant Inversion-of-Control (IoC) Container.
 In fact, there are NO global variables, NO define's, NO pipeline, NO Kernel and NO App; just the Container.